covalenthq/bsp-geth/docs/CONTRIBUTING.md

     6. When the code is complete it can be marked `Ready for Review`.
     7. Be sure to include a relevant change log entry in the `Unreleased` section of `CHANGELOG.md` (see file for log format).
     8. Please make sure to run `gofmt` before every commit - the easiest way to do this is having your editor run it for you upon saving a file.
 Additionally, please ensure that your code is lint compliant by running `make lint` .
-There are CI tests built into the Evmos repository and all PR’s will require that these tests pass before they are able to be merged.
+There are CI tests built into the bsp-geth repository and all PR’s will require that these tests pass before they are able to be merged.

 **Note**: for very small or blatantly obvious problems (such as typos), it is not required to open an issue to submit a PR, but be aware that for more complex problems/features, if a PR is opened before an adequate design discussion has